-Bus Bike Loading is Back – E-bikes Not Allowed
+Bus Bike Loading – E-bikes Are Not Allowed

 NO LOADING OF E-BIKES ON RFTA BUS BIKE RACKS.